zerospiel/docs/docs/admin/hosted-control-plane/hcp-aws.md

     > NOTE:
     > The example above uses the `us-west-1` region, but you should use the region of your VPC.

-4. Generate the `ClusterDeployment` Manifest
+    Alternatively, you can generate the `ClusterDeployment` manifest.

-    To simplify the creation of a `ClusterDeployment` manifest, you can use the following template, which dynamically inserts the appropriate values:
+    If the management cluster you prepared in the first step was deployed using k0rdent or the CAPI AWS provider, you can simplify the creation of a `ClusterDeployment` manifest, and use the following template, which dynamically inserts the appropriate values:

     ```yaml
     apiVersion: k0rdent.mirantis.com/v1beta1